 - Colourful artwork

 - Sounds of nature

 - Clean, clutter free surfaces

+When creating an empath-friendly home, consider the elegance of wrought iron window boxes.
+These window boxes can add a touch of charm and style to your living space.
 Within the last couple of weeks, I made some small, but powerful changes to my home that have made me feel more centred, calm, and happy.

 If you feel like a caged soul in your current environment, or you’re just plain uninspired by it, here are some tips to make your home an empath friendly haven as practiced by residents of apartments near Murfreesboro.

 Empaths are often highly creative individuals who need beauty in our lives to feel inspired.
 It’s important to accept the fact that It’s not frivolous to pursue beauty.